 “Wait, where’s Aleks?”
 I ask.
 All of us look from one to the other, realizing his spot in the circle is empty.
 As if on purpose, a resounding creak sends shivers down our spines, a million goosebumps covering the napes of our necks.

 “The Crane,” I whisper, running toward it.
-With every footfall, more and more of our lost conversation comes back to me, each word pulsing worry through my veins.
+With every footfall, more and more of our exhausted conversation from weeks before returns, each word pounding worry further into my skull:

-“They’re like murder,” Aleks had said, long after we’d stopped talking.
+“They’re like murder,” he’d said, long after we’d stopped talking.

 “Or about it.
 Like seeing it, and doing it, and being killed all at the same time.
-It could be a girl with her mother, walking along only to have another kid’s carcass drop from the trees.
-A carcass I put there.
-Or it’s some man, shot and drowned and bloated, pushed to the bottom of the sea.
-One moment I’m him, then I’ll wake up, only to be in another dream filled with heads pitched on stakes, burning flesh, rotting eyeballs.
-Once the sound comes, snap!
+It could be a dead girl with her crying mother, or some man, shot and drowned and bloated, pushed to the bottom of the sea.
+I’ll wake up, only to be in another dream, one filled with guns, and burning flesh, and rotting eyeballs.
+No one can escape.
+Especially not me.
+Then the sound, the breaking sound.
+Crack!
 I’m out of it.
 That’s the only time….”

 “What?”
 I’d asked after a too-long pause.